ocaml/dune/doc/caching.rst

 systems and ``%LOCALAPPDATA%\Microsoft\Windows\Temporary Internet Files\dune`` on Windows.
 You can change the default location by setting the environment variable ``DUNE_CACHE_ROOT``.

+.. versionchanged:: 3.17 The cache used to be opt-in, disabled by default.

 Caching User Rules
 ==================